Long-term business development risks

 Research and development risks

 The development of proprietary drugs involves many uncertainties.
 Typically, only about one in ten research projects that reach the clinical phase is launched in the markets.
 The main reasons for discontinuing a development project relate to the efficacy and safety of the drug candidate, but also to its health economic added value in comparison with comparable treatments.
 This is why the pharmacological properties of drugs under development, such as their efficacy and safety, and their health economic benefits, are delineated through phased research.
-Clinical trials with humans can only be conducted with the approval of regulatory drug authorities.
+Clinical trials involving human subjects can only be conducted with the approval of regulatory drug authorities.

 The pharmacology and safety of a drug candidate are extensively studied using preclinical laboratory models and by monitoring tolerability and adverse effects throughout the clinical trials.